HOME PLAY CHESS CHESS RULES TACTICS PROBLEMS STUDIES QUIZ BOOKS

 The Pin

-Black knight can't move because it will lose his king. (see diagram 3) This position is called as a pin.
-The black bishop is also pinned by a white queen.
+Black Knight can't move because it will lose his King. (see diagram 3) This position is called as a pin.

 The Skewer

-The white rook is attacking to more valuable black queen .
-The queen must escape but the black rook will be lost.
+The Queen must escape but the Black Rook will be lost.
 This is called a skewer. (see Diagram 4)

 Chess softwares Chess books